Italian Lemon “S” Cookies

 • Therefore, you will need to add a little more milk to the cookie dough.
 Work it in.

-• Then start again.
+• Then start over.

-Notes and Tips for Italian Lemon “S” Cookies…
+Additional Notes for Italian Lemon “S” Cookies…

 • Don’t overwork the cookie dough, or your cookies will turn out hard.